Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Proposed method

-As for the normalization layers in the decoder, group normalization \citep{Wu_2018_ECCV} is used such that the number of groups matches the number of encoders.
-Group normalization is applied to all layers in the decoder except the output layer.
-Group normalization and similar approaches are ideal as they can independently normalize each encoding pathway in the decoder. \paragraph{Training and Inference} The entire training process can be summarized as minimizing the reconstruction loss between the input and output of the multi-encoder-single-decoder autoencoder model with additional regularization losses that help ensure quality source separation during inference: encoding regularization $\mathcal{L}_{\text{z}}$, pathway separation $\mathcal{L}_{\text{pathway}}$, and zero reconstruction loss $\mathcal{L}_{\text{zero recon.}}$.The training process is also summarized in \autoref{algo: train}.
-The final training loss is summarized with the formula below.
+\paragraph{Training and Inference} The entire training process can be summarized as minimizing the reconstruction loss between the input and output of the multi-encoder-single-decoder autoencoder model with additional regularization losses that help ensure quality source separation during inference: encoding regularization $\mathcal{L}_{\text{z}}$, sparse mixing $\mathcal{L}_{\text{mixing}}$, and zero reconstruction loss $\mathcal{L}_{\text{zero recon.}}$.
+The training process is also summarized in \autoref{algo: train} within the appendices.
+The final training loss is expressed with the formula below.

 In this paper, only min-max scaling on the input $x$ and a binary cross-entropy loss for the reconstruction terms $\mathcal{L}_{\text{recon.}}$ and $\mathcal{L}_{\text{zero recon.}}$ are considered.